Adelic line bundles on quasi-projective varieties: Effective sections of adelic line bundles

 Effective sections of adelic line bundles are defined in terms of effective adelic divisors, so we start with the following definition.

-\begin{definition} \kkk \begin{enumerate}[(1)] \item Let $\CU$ be a quasi-projective variety over $k$.
-An adelic divisor $\CEE$ in $\wh\Div(\CU/k)$ is called \emph{effective} if it can be represented by a Cauchy sequence of effective divisors in $\wh\Div(\CU/k)_\rmod$. \item Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
-An adelic divisor $\CEE$ in $\wh\Div(X/k)$ is called \emph{effective} if it is the image of an effective adelic divisor of $\wh\Div(\CU/k)$ for some quasi-projective model $\CU$ of $X$. \end{enumerate} \end{definition}
+\begin{defn} \kkk \begin{enumerate} \item Let $\CU$ be a quasi-projective variety over $k$.
+An adelic divisor $\OCD$ in $\wh\Div(\CU/k)$ is called \emph{effective} if it can be represented by a Cauchy sequence of effective divisors in $\wh\Div(\CU/k)_\rmod$. \item Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
+An adelic divisor $\OD$ in $\wh\Div(X/k)$ is called \emph{effective} if it is the image of an effective adelic divisor of $\wh\Div(\CU/k)$ for some quasi-projective model $\CU$ of $X$. \end{enumerate} \end{defn}

-As before, we will use $\geq$ and $\leq$ to denote the partial over $\wh\Div(X/k)$ induced by effectivity.
+As before, we will use $\geq$ and $\leq$ to denote the partial order on $\wh\Div(X/k)$ induced by effectivity.

 Note that the above definition is very similar to the definition of strong nefness.
-The following is the justification of this definition.
+The following is the justification for this definition.

 \begin{lem} \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
-Then an adelic divisor $\CEE\in \wh\Div(X/k)$ is effective if and only if its image $\CEE^\an$ in $\wh\Div(X^\an)$ is effective.
+Then an adelic divisor $\OD\in \wh\Div(X/k)$ is effective if and only if its image $\OD^\an$ in $\wh\Div(X^\an)$ is effective.